mks-archive/concierge/README.md

 The `$api` object also has a minumum number or other properties and methods such as `request`, `response` and `server` as well as `header()`, `code()` and `out()` and probably a few more.
 The final list will be what we discover is minimimally required for real-world use-cases, and nothing more.

 ### Example: Foursquare Venue Categories
-At it's simplest here's a Concierge script that calls the [FourSquare's v2 API](http://developer.foursquare.com) to get a [list of venue categories](https://developer.foursquare.com/docs/venues/categories).
+At it's simplest here's a Concierge Script that calls the [FourSquare's v2 API](http://developer.foursquare.com) to get a [list of venue categories](https://developer.foursquare.com/docs/venues/categories).
 This takes a much larger list of categories and returns just the top level categories but as an object instead of an array so each category can accessed by category ID, i.e. `categories['4d4b7104d754a06370d81259']`:

     $api.GET('venue-categories',function(data) {
       var category, categories = {};